kpion/Spaghetti/README.md

 ## Installation

 > [!NOTE]
-> Installing Spaghetti as a regular Composer dependency is NOT supported.
+> Installing Spaghetti as a regular Composer dependency is not recommended.
 Spaghetti is a tool, not a library.
 As such, it should be installed as a standalone package, so that Spaghetti's dependencies do not interfere with your project's dependencies.

 Install globally with Composer: